Bubble Wedding Exit Tips That Actually Work (Avoid These 5 Mistakes)

 Bubble exits are one of the most popular—and photogenic—ways to celebrate a big moment at your wedding.
 They’re fun, easy, and great for photos if you do them right.
 But the time of day, lighting, and the kind of bubbles you use can make or break the shot.

-I’ve photographed over 150 weddings (and had a bubble exit at my own), and I can tell you: they can look incredible… or underwhelming.
+I’ve photographed over 150 weddings (and even had a bubble exit at my own), and I can tell you: they can look incredible… or underwhelming.
 Here’s how to make sure yours actually works in real life—not just on Pinterest.

 Best Time to Do a Bubble Exit